 ProtonVPN also has:

-- Dedicated servers for torrenting — Works with all major torrenting clients like uTorrent, BitTorrent, qBittorent, and Vuze.
+- Dedicated servers for torrenting — Works with all major torrenting clients like uTorrent, BitTorrent, qBittorrent, and Vuze.

 - Split tunneling — Allows you to route some of your internet traffic through the VPN and some through your local network.

-- An ad blocker — Blocks ads, tracking sites, and malicious websites.
+- NetShield — Blocks ads, tracking sites, and malicious websites.

 - And a lot more…

 ProtonVPN is one of the best VPNs on the market, but there are a couple of things that need improvement.
-For starters, ProtonVPN isn’t able to bypass government firewalls — so if you live in or are traveling to a country that restricts the internet, ProtonVPN isn’t a good option (ExpressVPN is the best for that).
-I’d also like to see ProtonVPN provide 24/7 live chat and respond to customer support emails quicker.
-Finally, I don’t like ProtonVPN’s tier-based pricing model — most competitors provide the same features on all plans (which usually only differ in the subscription length), whereas ProtonVPN only provides access to all of its tools on its most expensive plans.
+For starters, ProtonVPN isn’t able to bypass internet firewalls — so if you live in or are traveling to a country that restricts the internet, ProtonVPN isn’t a good option (ExpressVPN is the best for that).
+I’d also like to see ProtonVPN use RAM-only servers so no user data is ever stored on the hard drive, offer access to browser extensions, include access to a smart DNS to access streaming content on devices that don’t support VPNs, provide 24/7 live chat, and respond to customer support emails quicker.

 ProtonVPN Full Review